glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 #### Notify the appropriate audiences of the change and the timing of deployment.

-*Provide appropriate detail that the intended audience has been notified, or why they don't need to be notified*
+*Provide details showing that the intended audience has been notified, or why they don't need to be notified*

 #### List any known security impacts or risks associated with this change.

 -

-#### If and ONLY if this change cannot be rolled back with a simple 'git revert', document the rollback procedures.
+#### If and ONLY if this change cannot be rolled back with a simple 'git revert', document the updated rollback procedures.

-*This should be updated to reflect any immediately related follow-up pushes that resulted as part of the merge*
+- This PR only requires a GIT revert to be rolled back

 ---